-- For the protection and safety of our staff and scholars, all scholars must use their school-issued CCS scholar email for all communication, access to live sessions via Zoom, CCS online platforms, such as Google Classroom, virtual workshops, engagement events, and more. - We request that scholars (6-12th) and learning coaches use separate email addresses for email communication.
-The CCS issued email address is to be the primary email for all scholar communications (including 6-12).
-Learning coaches will need to use their own email addresses for email communication and cannot use the scholar's email address to communicate.

-- All scholars are expected to communicate respectfully with school staff and peers through all methods of communication by using appropriate language.
+- For the protection and safety of our staff and scholars, all scholars must use their school-issued CCS scholar email for all communication, access to live sessions via Zoom, CCS online platforms, such as Google Classroom, virtual workshops, engagement events, and more. - The CCS issued email address is to be the primary email for all scholar communications (including 6-12).
+Learning coaches will need to use their own email addresses for email communication and cannot use the scholar's email address to communicate. - All scholars are expected to communicate respectfully with school staff and peers through all methods of communication by using appropriate language.
 Failure to do so may result in disciplinary action. - Scholars are expected to reply to communication from school personnel within 24 hours. - All scholars should include their name and grade when they are emailing school staff.